junxit/us-congress-bills-112/metadata.md

 - 2011-05-26 — Introduced in House
 - 2011-05-26 — Introduced in House
 - 2011-05-26 — Referred to the House Committee on Natural Resources.
+- 2011-06-03 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2011-10-25 — Subcommittee Hearings Held.
+- 2012-02-29 — Committee Consideration and Mark-up Session Held.
+- 2012-02-29 — Ordered to be Reported by Voice Vote.
+- 2012-02-29 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-04-16 — Placed on the Union Calendar, Calendar No. 304.
+- 2012-04-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-437.
+- 2012-04-16 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-437.